 4) Do you want to make an iOS or Android app?

-The cost of your app also depends upon whether you are building it for android or the iOS operating system.
-Though there is not much difference between the two, if we compare on the work performed per hour basis.
-However, it is generally observed that since the android devices have wider variety and the sizes of the screens may differ drastically, both the design and the development of the android apps can be quite time-taking – at least 2-3 times that of the iOS app.
-This is the reason why when we multiply the per hour rate of the developer with this 2-3 fold time, the resultant costs corresponding to android apps come out to be way higher.
+The cost of your app also depends upon whether you are building it for Android or the iOS operating system.
+Though there is not much difference between the two if we compare on the work performed per hour basis.
+However, it is generally observed that since the android devices have a wider variety and the sizes of the screens may differ drastically, both the design and the development of the Android apps can be quite time-taking – at least 2-3 times that of the iOS app.
+This is the reason why when we multiply the per hour rate of the developer with this 2-3 fold time, the resultant costs corresponding to Android apps come out to be way higher.
 In this case, a good strategy can be to work on the iOS application first and later, explore what best can be done to minimize this time taken for the android application.

 There can be other factors as well which may include the cost of support (hosting), marketing and advertising of the app, the maintenance of the resources needed for these and so on.
 This is roughly how you can go about estimating the cost of the mobile application development for your business.

 As a leading mobile app development company, we use the concepts of agile software development while building mobile applications and offer high performance, highly intuitive mobile apps with thoughtful UI and glitch-free user experience.
 We continually strive to raise the bar, and this is what sets us apart from the competition, putting us ahead of the game.
 Our mobile app cost calculator gives you a good estimate of your app and makes your worries trickle in no time.
 Talk to us to build your next big mobile app!